Deyang Sichuan, China Travel Guide

 Generally fine to photograph landscapes and public scenes.
 Always ask permission before photographing individuals, especially in religious settings or if they are elderly.

-Practical advice for finding your way in the city and local transit options.
+Practical advice for discovering your way in the city and local transit options.

-Deyang's local bus network covers most urban areas.
+Deyang's area bus system covers most urban areas.
 Buses are an economical way to travel, but routes can be complex for non-Mandarin speakers.

 Didi Chuxing (滴滴出行) the most popular ride-hailing app, easy to use with an international phone number.
 Taxis readily available.